sablier-labs/docs/docs/reference/lockup/v1/guides/getting-started.md

 sidebar_position: 1
 ---

-This is a technical account on how to integrate Sablier into your own application.
+This is a technical account on how to integrate Lockup V1 into your own application.
 If you have any questions along the way, please join the #dev channel in the [Sablier Discord server](https://discord.sablier.com); our team, and members of the community, look forward to helping you.